syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endhighlight %}

-On server before calling the `Export` function, the data source should be processed using DataOperations's Execute function.
+On server before calling the `Export` function, the data source should be processed using the DataOperations's execute function.

 {% highlight c# %}